Now To Love's Health Editor Sinead Corcoran is on a mission to get back in shape, and has enlisted the help of personal trainer Rhys Jolly.

 Rhys says: “In the first 30 days, we’ll focus on establishing the habits that will carry Sinead through her health and fitness journey.
 Sinead’s body will adapt as it learns to respond to the new exercises, so to keep progress going, we’ll be setting new goals every four weeks."

-Watch Sinead talk about her new eating plan
+Watch Sinead talk about how she's dealing with her new diet

 Sinead has been following a high protein meal plan of vegetables and lean meats such as chicken and fish.
 She has eliminated carbohydrates and sugar from her diet.